 In that setting, my brain is literally overheating, internally.
 The pain is real and physical.

-And everyone is so nice.
+Yet nearly everyone in PBS is so nice.
 Endlessly nice.
 After all, it's a really Nice behaviour support plan.

 Or is it.

-Actually, little Jonny is in a lot of pain.
-If we want to stop pain, we take the source of the pain away.
-We do not bribe the child to put up with the pain.
+Actually, little Jonny may be in a lot of pain.
+If we want to stop pain, we take the source of the pain away, by using our absolute best teams to detect the possible problems.
+We do not bribe the child to put up with the pain, because we didn't spot the source of the pain.